-Exempt employees who use any time other than straight time hours must indicate such use to payroll during the pay period in which the hours were used.
-This includes but is not limited to sick leave (SL) vacation (VA), lump merit leave (LML), family leave (FA), floating holiday (FH), funeral leave (FL), jury leave (JL), maternity leave (MA), paternity leave (PA), family Illness (SLF) and approved administrative leave (AD).
-Exempt employees must approve all time records before their submittal to payroll.
+Exempt employees who use any time other than straight t ime hours must indicate such use to payroll during the pay period in which the hours were used.
+This includes but is not limited to scick ILeave (SL), Sick Leave FMLA, Sick Leave Family, Sick Leave Family, Sick Leave FMLA, sick Leave Family, Sick Leave Family, Sick Leave FMLA, sick Leave (FA), t leave (LML), family leave, (FA), t leave (FA), sick Leave (FA), t leave (FA), t leave (AD).
+Actual hours of straight or "worked" time may vary from numbers pre-programmed in timekeeping software.
+Pre-programmed totals are for accounting purposes only, and must be updated to include time other than s traight t t i me. -Exempt employees must approve all time records before their submittal to payroll.